 Road trip season is officially here!
 Here is a list of 10 great Chicago road trips you can do a day or weekend with or without the kids.
 Many of these make family trips and a weekend couples trip, all 3 hours or less from Chicago.

 One of our most favorite getaways is Galena!
 It’s great for families, a romantic getaway, or a relaxing girls weekend.
 This charming southwestern Illinois city is an easy drive – just a little over 3 hours from Chicago.
-Grab a coffee and take the trolley on a scenic, historic tour of Galena where you’ll see many of the original early nineteenth century buildings.
+Grab a coffee at Trolley Depot Coffee & Tea and take the trolley on a scenic, historic tour of Galena where you’ll see many of the original early nineteenth century buildings.
 You can do yoga with or take a walk with goats, and then shop the small boutiques & cafes that line the main streets.
-I love Bread and Vine for breakfast, brunch, or lunch, Isabella Ltd for gifts and home decor, and Poopsies for toys and gifts.
+I love Bread and Vine for breakfast, brunch, or lunch, Durty Gurt’s for lunch or dinner, Isabella Ltd for gifts and home decor, and Poopsies for toys and gifts.
+If you’re a golfer and/or want to get away from the hustle and bustle, I recommend staying at the sprawling Eagle Ridge Resort & Spa.
+It is a bit of a drive to Main Street, so if the majority of your plans center around shopping and dining, I would suggest staying closer to town!
+The Irish Cottage Inn & Suites is a boutique hotel about 3 minutes from downtown with friendly staff, onsite dining, and has been recently renovated.
+There are also plenty of AirBnb’s to choose from right on the main strip.

 Sheboygan, Wisconsin is a lake resort town, where a summer stay is the star but with an indoor water park at Blue Harbor Resort, it’s a the perfect all-season getaway!
 The resort also has mini golf, an arcade, outdoor swimming, nightly campfires, and beaches.
 Stay in the hotel for easy access to the amenties and restaurants, or get a villa down the beachside with your own kitchen, living room, and multiple bedrooms.
 Sheboygan is great for families, girls getaways, and couple trips.
 If you’re traveling with younger children, Bookworm Gardens is a must-see.
 And, definitely make sure you eat at Field to Fork Cafe!